JonnyBanana/Bananas_Flipper/infrared/Tv/SAMSUNG_BN59_01178B/README.md

 </BR>

-Here you will find my captures of remote controls for tv's, complete with photos, description, and with all the buttons stored correctly
+Capture of remote control SAMSUNG BN59 01178B</BR>
+Compatible with various models of Samsung TVs</BR>
+In my case it was for the TV in the picture below:

 </BR>